hylu/exein_io_eco/demo1-rust/README.md

 - **🎭 Mock Data Support**: Works offline with realistic vulnerability data for demo purposes
 - **⚡ High Performance**: Async/await architecture with efficient LRU caching
 - **🦀 Memory Safe**: Built with Rust for zero-cost abstractions and safety
+- **🤖 AI-Assisted Development**: Built to collaborate with Claude Code for enhanced development workflow

 ## 🚀 Quick Start